VoltaicHQ/Progress-Sheet-Updater/README.md

 ![Sheet ID from URL](/readmeimages/sheet_id_from_url.png)

-Replace the placeholder `sheed_id` text with your sheet's ID.
+Replace the placeholder `sheet_id` text with your sheet's ID.
 Save and close the file.

 ```
 {